Join us March 4-6 in Columbus for the Ohio Oil and Gas Association's

 Anthony W. Jesko

-Anthony W. Jesko is a shareholder of Dickie, McCamey & Chilcote, P.C. and a member of the firm’s
+Anthony W. Jesko is a shareholder of Dickie, McCamey & Chilcote, P.C. and a member of

 Energy and Real Estate Groups.
-He concentrates his practice in all areas of oil and gas law with a
+He concentrates his practice in all areas of oil and gas

 particular emphasis in oil and gas litigation, administrative, lead counsel in statutory